-We ensure that we purchase quality resources to support learning, ie, Finger Gym, IT packages, reading resources, Numicon, games, writing slopes and other specialist equipment.
+Teachers will request hearing, sight and speech assessments as the needs arise.
+We ensure that we purchase quality resources to support learning, i.e., Finger Gym, computing packages, reading resources, games, writing slopes and other specialist equipment.
 At any time according to need, a combination of a range interventions and strategies may be in place.
 Training for staff, and provision for pupils, is implemented (from a range of resources within school and outside agencies) as and when individual needs arise, to ensure positive outcomes for all.
-Essex SEND IAS Service (Information, Advice and Support Services) 03330 138913 essexlocaloffer.org.uk Parents should make sure that their child attends school regularly.
+Essex SEND IAS Service (Information, Advice and Support Services) 0808 80835555 www.contact.org.uk essexlocaloffer.org.uk Parents should make sure that their child attends school regularly.
 8. Information about the expertise and training of staff in relation to pupils and young people with special educational needs and about how specialist expertise will be secured.
 There is a range of SEND expertise in school.
 Staff are suitably supported with a range of strategies to meet the needs of all pupils.
-The school has a system in place for triggering additional support in school and being able to access specialist local resources.
-The school's approach to SEND includes: access to specialist resources, deployment of TAs to support individuals and targeted groups promoting independent learning.
-6Relevant Policies The professional development plan for SEND is part of the overall School Development Plan which is regularly reviewed by Governors.
+The school has a system in place for triggering additional support in school and being able to The school's approach to SEND includes: access to specialist resources, deployment of TAs to support individuals and targeted groups promoting independent learning.
+6 Relevant Policies The professional development plan for SEND is part of the overall School Development Plan which is regularly reviewed by Governors.
 The SENCO will make contact with any additional services required.
-Further to the above, learning support assistants are employed and trained to support SEND, including: Speaking and Listening Groups, Learning Mentor, Numicon, Narrative Therapy and phonics.
-This is not an exhaustive list.
-Parents can talk to us about a range of services available to support their child.
-Contact the School Nurse team on (01268 686041 and 0300 2470013) Parents are encouraged to attend review meetings.
-Appropriate staff training is provided to meet the needs of individual children.
+Further to the above, learning support assistants are employed and trained to support SEND, including: Speaking and Listening intervention, Learning Parents can talk to us about a range of services available to support their child.
+Contact the School Nurse team on (0300 2470013) Parents are encouraged to attend review meetings.